-Since inception in June 2009, we have devoted substantially all of our resources to discovering and developing product candidates and manufacturing processes, building our ABC Platform and assembling our core capabilities in drug development for ophthalmic disease.
+Since inception in June 2009, we have devoted substantially all of our resources to discovering and developing product candidates and manufacturing processes, building our ABC Platform and assembling our core capabilities in drug development for high prevalence retinal diseases.
 We plan to continue to use third-party contract research organizations, or CROs, to carry out our preclinical and clinical development.
 We rely on third-party contract manufacturing organizations, or CMOs, to manufacture and supply our preclinical and clinical materials to be used during the development of our product candidates.
-We are evaluating investments in commercial manufacturing capacity.
+We continue to invest in commercial manufacturing capacity.
 We do not have any products approved for sale and have not generated any product revenue since inception.